J-Douglas/DataScienceClubWorkshops/Regression Analysis Workshop/README.md

 ## Presentation

 For the workshop, I created slides that went over the types of machine learning, what regression is and how it works, and three types of regression models.
+You can look at the slideshow [here](https://bit.ly/3F8oC2r).

 ## Notebook

 I created a notebook to demonstrate the implementation of linear regression, poisson regression, and logistic regression.
-The datasets used in the notebook were found [here](https://www.kaggle.com/rtatman/datasets-for-regression-analysis).
+The notebook can be found [here](https://bit.ly/39kUSRm) and the datasets used can be found [here](https://github.com/J-Douglas/DataScienceClubWorkshops/tree/main/Regression%20Analysis%20Workshop/datasets).

 ## YouTube

-The workshop will be recorded and uploaded to the UWaterloo Data Science Club YouTube channel.
+The workshop was recorded and uploaded to YouTube!
+You can watch the video [here](https://www.youtube.com/watch?v=IeU2nlwUleQ).